Evolution And Its Implications

 Reason and knowledge are not the only reason why humans rule the world.
 If we examine other mammals like orangutans, elephants, and cetaceans, we will find that they are surprisingly intelligent.
 They have demonstrated exceptional capabilities to memorize concepts, do arithmetic, communicate with humans on a limited level, demonstrate self-awareness, have emotions, organize advanced social structures, and have advanced communication.
 Since advanced knowledge and reasoning skills are not limited to just only humans, it must be concluded that there are therefore other reasons why humans rule the world.

-4.2.
+6.2.
 Why Humans Are More Dominant Than The Runner Ups

 The reason why humans have risen above orangutans, elephants, cetaceans, giant pacific octopi, and other mammals/animals is that we are able to combine reason, communication/interaction, and our capable bodies/appendages better than any other organism in our world.

 - Humans have the most complex communication system and societies of any life known to mankind.
 Human language can express infinite quantities of ideas and information.
+Orcas and possibly some other animals are also known to have complex communication, but it’s difficult for anyone to know how it compares to human communication.

 - Humans have the most capable appendages and anatomies in the world.
 Human hands can grasp tools and build many things with relative ease.
 By comparison, cetaceans and elephants don’t have the same appendages or anatomies to enable them to build the same things that a human can, such as fires, wheels, shelters, compasses, aqueducts, medicine, modern computers, and all the other things humans have invented.